 CONSIRT is unique.
 Currently, there is no other organization within either OSU or PAN that explicitly bridges the U.S. and Europe with as deep and worldwide a scholarly network, and whose sole focus is the creation of high quality academic products on interdisciplinary comparative research and methods.
 CONSIRT organizes numerous international conferences and workshops, as well as sessions at major international sociology and political science conferences; over seventy OSU faculty, students and alumni participated in our events.
-We hosted over 80 OSU students in our annual OSU Study Abroad Summer School in Poland, and in 2017 alone, CONSIRT helped undergraduate students in our OSU Study Abroad Program to collectively win over $25,000 in grants and fellowships.
+We hosted over 90 OSU students in our annual OSU Study Abroad Summer School in Poland.
+Through the years, CONSIRT helped undergraduate students in our OSU Study Abroad Program to collectively win tens of thousands of USD in grants and fellowships.

 CONSIRT has a long history of international and interdisciplinary collaboration.
 It began with the Across Nations Project of the early 1990s.
 In 2008, we engaged more disciplines, included undergraduate students in research and training, and strengthened our international network of scholars.
 Former presidents of OSU (E. Gordon Gee) and PAN (Michał Kleiber) saw CONSIRT’s value and formalized the OSU-PAN cooperation.
 The Departments of Sociology and Political Science at OSU, and the Institute of Philosophy and Sociology and the Graduate School for Social Research at PAN, established CONSIRT within the framework of this Agreement.